nlorant-s/PyshGP/README.md

 # NeuroPush

-Neuroevolution with Push Genetic Programming in Python.
+Neuroevolution with Push Genetic Programming in Python

 ## Motivation